AngelCampos/txtools/README.md

 ## Current limitations:

-  - Strand specific RNA-seq library preparation: State of the art RNA-seq protocols provide strand awareness from the original RNA.
-    Currently txtools is designed for such libraries in mind, but future improvements will also enable processing of RNA-seq libraries which are not strad-aware.
+  - Paired-end strand specific RNA-seq libraries: State of the art paired-end RNA-seq protocols provide strand awareness from the original RNA.
+Currently txtools is designed for such libraries, future improvements will enable processing of RNA-seq libraries which are not strand-aware nor paired-end.

   - Insertions: txtools is not able to deal with insertions.
 This is mainly because insertions are not part of the original trasncriptomic reference space as they would alter the length of the gene model.
 This could be fixed in future versions but is not a priority.

+  - High processing time: Loading BAM files into R commonly requires a lot of time, having this in mind txtools provides a progress bar to keep users informed about the loading status.
+Also, depending on the ammount of both loaded reads and the size of the *Gene Annotation* tx\_reads() processing time can take several minutes.
+We will work hard to take this processing time as low as possible in future versions.

+## Additional notes:

+  - As many R packages meant for high-throughput data manipulation and analysis, using ***txtools*** may require high ammounts of RAM memory, mainly depending on the size of BAM files loaded.

 ## Session Info